-The Department of Education, in conjunction with the Queensland Curriculum and Assessment Authority, has developed the alcohol and other drugs (AOD) education program.
+The Department of Education has developed the alcohol and other drugs (AOD) education program.
 External experts within the alcohol and other drugs education field were consulted during the developmental process to provide research and best-practice educational approaches.

 The AOD education program uses a harm-minimisation approach to support young Queenslanders to develop a greater awareness and understanding of the impacts of alcohol and other drug use; their capacity to make responsible, safe and informed decisions; and their ability to effectively manage challenging situations.